OPM/ResInsight/Documentation/UsersGuide/GettingStarted.md

 In addition, all cells along a direction can be added as a fence.
 Enable this by checking **Use well fence**.

-# Multiple realizations and statistics #

-ResInsight features efficient support for management of large collection of realizations.
-To import a set of realizations, select **File->Import->Create Grid Case Group from Files**.
-An import dialog is opened, an a set of cases can be imported from multiple folders.
->NOTE: The search for Eclipse cases will be executed recursively for the specified folders.

-Clicking the **Ok** button will import all cases into ResInsight, and they can be inspected one by one.
-To reduce the number of views, only a view for the first case is automatically created.
-Select *New view** from the context menu of a case to create a 3D view of the case.

-## Statistics ##
-After creating a grid case group, an empty statistics object is created.
-Select the properties to evaluate statistics for, and push **Compute** to start the computation of statistics.
-This can take a while for large models.
-When the computation is complete, a view is automatically created containing the resulting generated statistics properties.
-Interaction with these generated properties are identical to interaction with other properties read from file.

-A new statistical calculation can be created by activating the context menu for **Derived Statistic->New Statistics Case**.

 # Export #
 ## Snapshot images ##
 Image export of current 3D view can be launched from **File->Export->Snapshot To File**.
 If a project contains multiple views, all views can be exported using **File->Export->Snapshot All Views To File**.
 A snapshot can also be copied to clipboard using **Edit->Copy Snapshot To Clipboard**.
 All three commands are also available on the toolbar.